 Living and Learning Community

-As a first-year student, you have the opportunity to become a member of our leadership, global scholars, architecture, or nursing living and learning community .
+As a first-year student, you have the opportunity to become a member of our leadership, architecture, or nursing living and learning community .
 Take the knowledge you are acquiring in the classroom and connect it with experiences outside the classroom, making you more prepared to tackle your college experience than other students!

 Offered in MacKenzie, Getman and Robinson/Champlin halls on a first-come, first-served basis.
 Freshmen students have limited access to and are discouraged from seeking this lifestyle option.
 There is an additional cost for this option.